 We have strict rules on disposal of the kits and direct communication via mobile phones with Kiriwian nationals on the island who supply a weekly report on proceedings.

 We supply over 210 midwives (Village Birth Attendants) from the following villages: Kavataria, Mulosaida, Kwemtula, Osesuia, Oyuvayova, Tukwaukwa, Wabutuma, Luya, Bwetalu, Loubuwa, Siviyagila, Kudukweikela, Kepwapu, Kuluwa, Buduweilaka.
 We have supplied midwife costumes.

-Thank you to the midwife co-ordinators: Lois, Florence, Dorothy, Dulcie, Dorin and Roda
+Thank you to the midwife co-ordinators: Ruth, Lois, Florence, Dorothy, Dulcie, Dorin and Roda

 In-Country managers: Toks Bwaina and Lepani Ahab and Mr Ariston Pesiana.